moj-analytical-services/user-guidance/source/documentation/apps/rshiny-app.md

 ##### user-profile caching

-Due to the [auth0 rate limit](https://auth0.com/docs/troubleshoot/customer-support/operational-policies/rate-limit-policy/authentication-api-endpoint-rate-limits#limits-for-production-tenants-of-paying-customers) for `/userinfo`, the user-profile will be cached for 10 minutes on auth-proxy,  if somehow your app receives an exception, for example, token-expired, from the above call, you can add `/userinfo?force=true` to refresh the user-profle by force,
+Due to the [auth0 rate limit](https://auth0.com/docs/troubleshoot/customer-support/operational-policies/rate-limit-policy/authentication-api-endpoint-rate-limits#limits-for-production-tenants-of-paying-customers) for `/userinfo`, the user-profile will be cached for 10 minutes on auth-proxy.
+If somehow your app receives an exception, for example, token-expired, from the above call, you can add `/userinfo?force=true` to refresh the user-profle by force,